-Parking is either at Lydstep Head or Skrinkle Haven.
+Lydstep Caverns is a sandy beach located west of Lystep Head, and is only worth visiting on a very low tide - otherwise it's mostly underwater.
+The beach is backed by high limestone cliffs and is a popular venue for climbers.
+As its name suggests, it has some spectacular caves and arches and it's a good beach for fossil collecting - corals being very common.Parking is either at Lydstep Head or Skrinkle Haven.
 Lydstep Head is the closest one, and is reached by turning off in Lydstep village onto a byway signposted as a no-through road.
-Follow this very bumpy lane for about 300 yards, then turn right to the (free) National Trust car park at the top of the hill.
-Follow the coast path westwards to the bottom of the steep valley, where there is a way onto the beach.
+After about 300 yards along this very bumpy lane, a turning on the right leads to the (free) National Trust car park at the top of the hill.
+From here, take the coastal path westwards to the bottom of the valley, where the way onto the beach can be seen.